 The effects of radiofrequency skin tightening are not as long-lasting as the effects from surgery.
 But they do last a significant amount of time.

 Once you’ve had the treatment, you shouldn’t need to repeat it for a year or two.
-Dermal fillers, by comparison, need to be touched up several times per year.
+Dermal fillers, by comparison, may need to be touched up more often.

 There are radiofrequency devices you can buy to use at home.
 These are not as powerful as the ones a doctor has, and the results may not be as noticeable or long-lasting.

 Some of the home devices recommend you use a special gel to protect your skin when using them.
 You can ask your doctor if they would be a good choice for you.